realearn-people/benchmarking-description-logic-reasoning/README.md

 ### 1. Extract EL-Only Ontology
 Run: `extract_EL.ipynb`

-This notebook extracts EL-profile axioms from a full ontology and saves them to:
+This notebook extracts EL-profile axioms from a full ontology, in this case, Pizza Ontology, and saves them to:

 `src/main/resources/ontology/pizza-el.owl`

 ---

-### 2. Generate EL Benchmark (MR-0)
+### 2. Generate EL Benchmark

-Compile and run: BenchmarkRunner.java
+Compile and run: `BenchmarkRunner.java`

 **What this does:**
 - Reads `pizza-el.owl`